Chern characters and Hirzebruch-Riemann-Roch formula for matrix factorizations: Hochschild homology for smooth proper dg-categories

 \section{Hochschild homology for smooth proper dg-categories}

-We work with Hochschild homology in the context of dg-categories following the framework developed by To\"en in \cite{Toen}.
+Here we review the definition and some properties of the Hochschild homology for differential graded categories (dg-categories).
 Nice surveys of the relevant facts can be found in the papers \cite{Keller-dg} and \cite{Toen-dg}.
-An extension of this techniques to the $\Z_2$-graded case is explained in \cite{Dyck}.
-For the rest of this section we will discuss only the usual dg-categories, leaving it for the reader to spell out the $\Zt$-graded version (essentially, one has to replace systematically all $\Z$-graded complexes by $\Zt$-graded ones).
+An extension of these techniques to the $\Z/2$-graded case is explained in \cite{Dyck}.
+We always assume our dg-categories to be small (or quasi-equivalent to such).